the-puzzler/program_synth_llm/README.md

 Quickstart

-- Set `GROQ_API_KEY` in your environment.
-- Generate code and run it:
-  - `uv run run_ai_codegen.py`

-What this does

-- Builds a "code-only" prompt requiring the model to output a single Python code block defining `main(...)`.
-- Extracts the code block, validates that `main` exists and has the right number of inputs, then runs it in a subprocess and returns JSON.

 Black-box experiment (XOR)

 - Iteratively asks the model for a classifier `main(x0: float, x1: float) -> int` and only returns a scalar reward (accuracy) plus history: